 Tap water (hypotonic) and store-bought enemas (hypertonic) cause significant cellular damage to the cells in your butt

-- Store-bought enemas should only be used to relieve constipation or if instructed for medical reasons.
+Store-bought enemas should only be used to relieve constipation or if instructed for medical reasons

-Alternatively, a douche is used to internally rinse the rectum before and/or after sex.
-Though its sole purpose is to cleanse the anal region, douching tends to be the most common practice in prepping for sex.
-But when done incorrectly, douching can have risky results and leave you vulnerable to STDs and other diseases.
+Alternatively, a cleansing solution is used to internally rinse your bottom before (or after) the fun starts.
+This method tends to be the most common practice in preparing to bottom.
+But when done incorrectly, or using unsubstantiated methods like tap water, regular rinsing can have risky results and leave you vulnerable to STDs and other diseases.

 So what is the best way to make sure you’re preparing to bottom correctly?
 Enter: isotonicity.

 The views expressed in this article intend to highlight alternative studies and induce conversation.
 They are the views of the author and do not necessarily represent the views of Future Method, and are for informational purposes only, even if and to the extent that this article features the advice of physicians and medical practitioners.
 This article is not, nor is it intended to be, a substitute for professional medical advice, diagnosis, or treatment, and should never be relied upon for specific medical advice.